-DAAD Online scholarship option for international students:
+DAAD Online scholarships 2022-2023 option for international students:

 Due to this turmoil of COVID 19, everyone is confused about their future plans especially students who have planned to continue their studies abroad.
 Many have canceled their programs for studying abroad while many are constrained miles away from their homes due to travel restrictions because of this pandemic.
 The future of many is at stake due to these prevalent conditions.